google/pepper.js/README.rst

 versions.

 Chrome will smoothly scale the image composited into the page when using pepper.js, all other browsers will do nearest-neighbor scaling.
-Nexes and pexes will also do nearest-neighbor scaling.
+Native Client executables will do nearest-neighbor scaling in Chrome.
 This means low res or pixel style graphics will be slightly blurred on Chrome with pepper.js, unless the back buffer is the same size as the view port and the scaling factor for high DPI displays is accounted for.

 Input events are a little fiddly due to inconsistencies between browsers.
 For example, the delta for scroll wheel events is scaled differently in different